patrikis-angelos/TurnBasedRPG/README.md

 # Spiders

 Spiders is a turn-based, RPG where the goal of the game is to collect as many coins as you can on a farm full of spiders.
 Each time you collect a coin a new spider spawns on the farm.
-Compete with other players and see if you can claim a high score.
+You can submit your name before the game begins and compete for a high score.
+The UI on the game scene shows the stats of the player (Health, Attack, Defence).
+Although the attack and defense are not changing the idea was to increase them every few coins the player collected.

 ![](./screenshot/spiders.png)